WINGSUIT BASE JUMPER

 Phoenix Fly, a manufacturing company based in Ljubljana, Slovenia are at the bleeding edge of wingsuit technology.
 Their mission is to make the sport more accessible and so safer to wider audiences.
 Tim acts as a test pilot for them and aids in the technical innovation around the design of the different suits.
 Each suit has a different flying characteristic depending on its use.

-Tim shortly after jumping from Lord Berkeley’s
+Tim shortly after jumping from Lord Berkeley’s seat in the Scottish Highlands.

 Most wingsuit fatalities occur by adopting the incorrect angle of attack (AOA).
 Telemetry from recovered equipment sadly indicates that average speeds fall significantly below the optimum, often by very large margins.
 The safety critical angle lies somewhere between 20 to 35 degrees to the horizon.
 On average, this allows for a forward distance of 2 meters for every meter of drop, generating the necessary speed to avoid obstacles or take evasive manoeuvres.
 We are working with Tim to keep reminding the wing-suiting community to put in place the necessary checks to ensure that AOA is properly considered in every flight.